elusive/steps/README.md

 | CMD | Windows cmd string |
 | EXE | Executable file |

-upcoming types are VBS, JS, PS... as needed
+###### Supported Step Results
+`required` - this value means that if an error occurs in a step, subsequent steps will not be ran.
+`optional` - this value means that the steps will continue to be ran even if this one end in an error.

 ## Elevated Execution
-The steps program will run in an elevated process and therefore require a UAC prompt but this single UAC prompt will cover the entire manifest of steps.
+The steps program should be run as an administrator in an elevated process so that the run will require a UAC prompt but this single UAC prompt will cover the entire list of steps.

+## Some Examples
+You will find some test batch files and command text use in the .\steps\steps_test.go file.
+And here are some other examples:

+###### BAT Step Type:
+BAT,required,.\\test\\test.bat
+BAT,optional,c:\\Temp\\StartSearch.bat

+###### CMD Step Type:
+CMD,optional,cd .\\cmd && dir
+CMD,required,clear

+###### EXE Step Type:
+EXE,required,notepad.exe .\\README.md
+EXE,optional,calc.exe